PulseTheDeveloper/Advanced-Reaction-Verification-System/README.md

 VERIFYMEMBER COMMAND: Simply use this to verify any member you want, if you are staff in the server.
 Simply change action 1 with the role id of the role you selected!

+Make sure to change the ID of the verified role in the setup channel command!
+This is action #6!